-The ACL file consists of a series of rules and group definitions.
-Each rule grants or denies specific rights to a user or group.
-Group definitions declare groups of users and serve to make the ACL file more concise.
+The ACL file consists of a series of rules associating behaviour for a user or group.
+Use of groups can serve to make the ACL file more concise.
+See Configuring Group Providers for more information on defining groups.

-Each ACL rule grants (or denies) a particular action on a object to a user.
+Each ACL rule grants or denies a particular action on an object to a user/group.
 The rule may be augmented with one or more properties, restricting the rule's applicability.

+'''

-ACL ALLOW alice CREATE QUEUE # Grants alice permission to create ACL DENY bob CREATE QUEUE name="myqueue" # Denies bob permission to create the second secon
+ACL ALLOW alice CREATE QUEUE # Grants alice permission to creat ACL DENY bob CREATE QUEUE name="myqueue" # Denies bob permission to create

+'''